MattS8/Home-Controller/README.md

 ### System
 | Variable Name | Type| Description|
 | ------ | ------ | ------ |
-type | String | Systems are currently grouped by types for easier organization on the front end. (i.e. multiple sprinkler valves would all be under the "Sprinkler" system type.) schedule | Schedule | Holds information pertaining to when the system should apply specific settings. *(see below)* currentSettings | Settings | Holds information about the current settings applied to the arduino device.
+uid | String | A unique idendification value name | String | The human-readable value that distinguishes systems.
+Unlike the system uid, multiple systems could theoretically share the same name. group | String | Systems can be grouped for better organization on front end applications.
+These are user-defined. type | String | Systems are classified by types to allow front end applications to properly display supported settings/features for the specific device. (i.e. multiple sprinkler valves would all be under the "Sprinkler" system type.) schedule | Schedule | Holds information pertaining to when the system should apply specific settings. *(see below)* currentSettings | Settings | Holds information about the current settings applied to the arduino device.
 This is specifically left abstract to allow for flexible implementation of future devices that require unique settings. enabled | Boolean | Determines whether the current system is plugged in and ready to use.
 Initial implementation of this feature is most likely going to be a manual switch that users can check or uncheck.
 If unchecked, the frontend application will appropriately handle signifying that the device isn't currently ready for remote control.